pcm720/nhddl/README.md

 - `dev9_ns.irx`
 - `smap_udpbd.irx`

-To skip all other BDM devices, `mode: udpbd` must be present in `nhddl.yaml`.
+To skip all other devices, `mode: udpbd` must be present in `nhddl.yaml`.

 UDPBD module requires PS2 IP address to work.
 NHDDL attempts to retrieve PS2 IP address from the following sources: